GreimuL/SimpleFileCompressor/README.md

 # SimpleFileCompressor

 Implement File Compressor using Huffman Code Algorithm
+Implement GUI using TornadoFx

 Works perfectly on all types of files

 # Issue
 Can't compress big size file